Investigating Touch and Temperature Receptors (AQA A Level Biology): Revision Note

 Limitations

-• This experiment relies on humans relaying information so there is a chance of human error
+• This experiment relies on humans relaying information, so there is a chance of human error

-• Only one human is used
+• Only one subject is used

 You've read 0 of your 5 free revision notes this week